laluka/lalubuntu/readme.md

 4. After, it will install and setup regolith because regolith is GOAT (`setup-regolith`)
 5. To finish, some cleanup ! (`cleanup`)

+> I rely on chrome for everything I can.
+I strongly recommend installing the extensions from `chrome-extensions.lst`

 ---

 ## Gotchas